scttfrdmn/lens/apps/jupyter/docs/SESSION_MANAGER_SETUP.md

   --route-table-ids rtb-12345
 ```

-**Tip**: aws-jupyter automatically configures Session Manager when you use `--create-nat-gateway`, which is easier than managing VPC endpoints.
+**Tip**: lens-jupyter automatically configures Session Manager when you use `--create-nat-gateway`, which is easier than managing VPC endpoints.

 ## Advanced Configuration